Ampferl/gochain/README.md

 </div>

-# Blockchain written in GO
+# gochain
-`gochain` is a simple proof-of-work blockchain written in go.
+`gochain` is a proof-of-work blockchain written in go.
 ## Features
 - [X] Proof-Of-Work
 - [X] Persistence